pigworker/CS410-14/Ex6/README.md

 I thought I should provide an overview of both the content and the procedure.
-But first, strategic thinkers will need to know the **deadline**, which is 23:59.59 on Monday 25 May 2015.
+But first, strategic thinkers will need to know the **deadline**, which was 23:59.59 on Monday 25 May 2015.  **DEADLINE EXTENSION:** you now have until 5pm on Wednesday 27 May 2015.
 That is, I am giving you as much time as I can, still leaving enough of a window to mark your stuff (not in your presence, this time) before the deadline which will be imposed on me to return your scores to the exam board.
+(That deadline turned out to be later than I had anticipated, so I'm passing the benefit on to you.)
 You're playing for the last 25 of the 100 available marks.

 **Request.** If you think you're done with exercise 6 before the deadline, please let me know.
 It will significantly reduce my stress